justinleemans/uni-signals/README.md

-# Signals - Signals library for Unity
+# UniSignals - Signals library for Unity

 A simple straight forward signals library for Unity.
 Send a signal from anywhere in your project and let other classes freely capture and respond to the event.